-The recommended dosages are as follows:
+The recommended dosages are as follows: High blood pressure:

-High blood pressure: The usual starting and maintenance dose for treatment in adults is 4 mg once daily.
-After a month, this can be increased to 8 mg a day which is the maximum recommended dose for high blood pressure.
-If you are 65 or older, the usual starting dose is 2 mg once a day.
-After a month this can be increased to 4 mg a day and then if necessary to 8 mg once daily.
+The usual starting and maintenance dose is 4 mg once daily.

+After one month, this can be increased to 8 mg once a day if required.
+8 mg a day is the maximum recommended dose for high blood pressure.

+If you are 65 or older, the usual starting dose is 2mg once a day.
+After a month this can be increased to 4 mg once a day and then if necessary to 8mg once daily